What could seem simpler: program a computer to read music and produce a MIDI sound file directly. No more hours practising scales!

 Click here to hear it

-The proper amount of sustain is very dependent upon the exact instrument and acoustical surroundings.
+The proper amount of sustain is very dependent upon the exact instrument, tuning and acoustical surroundings.
 Long before MIDI, I heard an unforgettable demonstration of this: in the 1950's Columbia released two sets of player-piano recordings, made with an early technique that recorded key velocity.
 The artists included most of the greatest players and composers of the time, ca. 1900.
 The first set was made on the original piano used for the recording and is a fascinating musical document.
 Then a marketer got control - the second set was played on "Artur Rubenstein's Steinway" and reduced those who had heard the original performers to tears.
 The bass overpowered the treble, the strings sustained far more, and the pedal wasn't adjusted the same - the best playing in the world became a cacophonous mush.
-So, if you would use my recordings as examples of performance, you must use the sound font made from my harpsichord, preferably in a large room.

 Study of continuous broken chord sounds, in Bach's concerti transcriptions for example, is a good way of listening to your instrument and its sensitivity to sustain.